guidotorresmx/problem-set-huron/solution to problem 1/cpp/README.md

 # Python solution

 ## About
-Analytic and Programmatic solutions for the first problem described in [project](../../README.md)
+Analytic and Programmatic solutions for the first problem described in c++ for [project](../../README.md)

 ## Directory